zhouyuanzxcv/FTR/readme.md

 The code is in Matlab.
 First, install Matlab and open it.
-Then, change the current directory of Matlab to 'FTR', i.e., the folder containing the code ('run_algo.m' and all the subdirectories.)
+Then, change the current directory of Matlab to 'FTR-main', i.e., the folder containing the code ('run_algo.m' and all the subdirectories.)

 # 1. Preprocessing

-First, download the data files from ADNI/OASIS/NACC into specific folders.
+First, download the data files from ADNI/OASIS/NACC into specific 'data' folders.
 Then, change the current directory to the specific directory (ADNI/OASIS/NACC) under './preprocess' and run the pipeline code.
 The details for each cohort is given below.

 ## 1.1.
 ADNI

-To generate preprocessed ADNI data, first download the following data files into './preprocess/ADNI/data' from [ADNI](https://ida.loni.usc.edu/).
+To generate preprocessed ADNI data, first create a 'data' subfolder under './preprocess/ADNI' and download the following data files into './preprocess/ADNI/data' from [ADNI](https://ida.loni.usc.edu/).

 *UCSFFSX6_08_17_22_16Aug2023.csv*
 *UCSFFSX51_11_08_19_16Aug2023.csv*